 The transformation is being driven forward by the Real Estate segment of Hamburger Hafen und Logistik AG.
 The warehouses thus shine in new splendour while preserving their original features as closely as possible and under the strict eyes of the landmark protection office.
 However, technology’s progress cannot be stopped by thick red-brick walls.

-In the past year, the technicians in Zorn’s team set a new project in motion in order to make their jobs easier and therefore more effective.
+In the past year, the technicians in Stange’s team set a new project in motion in order to make their jobs easier and therefore more effective.
 At the same time, the service offered to HHLA’s tenants was improved further.
 The name “Digital building control system” (GLT in German) stands for the visual networking and remote-capable control of all technical facilities through a central software system.

-Zorn sums it up using a practical example: “If a heating unit stopped working today, the tenant would call and report the disruption.
+Stange sums it up using a practical example: “If a heating unit stopped working today, the tenant would call and report the disruption.
 One of our technicians would then first assess the situation on-site.
 In some cases, we have to commission specialists who might realise that they do not have the adequate replacement part with them.
 And until the disruption has been resolved, the tenant will have no heating.”

 GLT will considerably simplify this process.
-“The software will proactively notify us if something’s wrong with the heating system – preferably before the tenant starts feeling cold,” Zorn explains, describing the future.
+“The software will proactively notify us if something’s wrong with the heating system – preferably before the tenant starts feeling cold,” Stange explains, describing the future.
 “Ideally, the notification will also include information about the type of disruption and required spare parts.”
 A specialist company will then be commissioned automatically by the system.

-Zorn sees great potential in digital building control systems: “Even though GLT will initially have no influence on the number of disruptions, solving them will be much faster and more efficient.”
+Stange sees great potential in digital building control systems: “Even though GLT will initially have no influence on the number of disruptions, solving them will be much faster and more efficient.”
 Furthermore, the coordination of repair efforts will be easier.
 This can help to avoid double-booking specialist companies and to optimally bundle orders.
 And we cannot forget the economic advantage: fewer complaints would also mean less rent reductions because repair work will be accelerated.

 We plan to connect the first Speicherstadt buildings via a central GLT system in 2021.
 Further HHLA properties at the port will also be integrated.
 The process will continue gradually after that.
 Achieving this will partially require establishing the network technology demanded by the technical facilities in older buildings.
 This has already been included in the plans for new renovation projects.